 Things to do After Brunch in Los Angeles

 The Arts District is truly cementing its moniker with the recent stream of gallery openings and shared studio spaces staking their claim.
-One of the most exciting additions is Switzerland-based Hauser Wirth & Schimmer.
+One of the most exciting additions is Switzerland-based Hauser & Wirth.
 Their new DTLA location is the 6th to open within its family of galleries.
-Not only does this compound boast exhibitions that skirt the Venn diagram of accessible modern and out-there, it also hosts its own bookstore—the aptly titled ARTBOOK—and an outdoor “public garden”.
-The current exhibition is “Revolution in the Making: Abstract Sculpture by Women, 1947 – 2016”, featuring female artists who have made an impact in the world of sculpture in the post-WWII era.
+Not only does this compound boast exhibitions that skirt the Venn diagram of accessible modern and out-there, it also hosts its own bookstore—the aptly titled ARTBOOK—and an outdoor “public garden.”

 The Broad is a welcome addition to the contemporary art scene of Downtown.
-Opened late last year, it was designed by Diller Scofidio + Renfro in collaboration with Gensler.
+Opened in late 2015, it was designed by Diller Scofidio + Renfro in collaboration with Gensler.
 The Broad boasts a truly unique “veil-and-vault” concept that is a wonder from both the outside as well as in the museum.
-Stroll and explore the 120,000 square foot building for free, thanks to philanthropists Eli and Edith Broad.
-The museum is in fact their own personal collection of contemporary modern art, ranging in many different movements and mediums from both the 20th and 21st centuries.
-Complimentary ticket reservations are often booked far out, so either set a date and stick with it, or check The Broad website (thebroad.org) for twitter updates giving you a constant rundown of how the stand by line is moving.
+Stroll and explore the 120,000 square foot building for free, thanks to philanthropists Eli and Edythe Broad.
+The museum is, in fact, their own personal collection of contemporary and modern art, ranging in many different movements and mediums from both the 20th and 21st centuries.
+Complimentary ticket reservations are often booked far out, so either set a date and stick with it or check The Broad website for twitter updates giving you a constant rundown of how the standby line is moving.

 If your only memories of velvet art are foggy mental collages shrouded in certain vapors and the wincing glow of a black lightbulb, do yourself a favor and make some new ones by visiting Chinatown’s—and most likely the country’s—only velvet art gallery, Velveteria.
 Owned by Velvet enthusiasts, Caren Anderson and Carl Baldwin, this small space on New High St. features 300 works of that shaggy medium, with pieces ranging from kitsch to creepy, and whatever lies between.